Covid border restrictions and closures: where you can and can’t travel within Australia – and to New Zealand

 However, every area that is currently in lockdown has been declared a “red zone”, meaning their residents are banned from entering Victoria.

-South-east Queensland includes the local government areas of Noosa, Sunshine Coast, Ipswich, Logan, Redlands, Morton, Brisbane, Gold Coast, the Scenic Rim, the Lockyer Valley, and Somerset.
+South-east Queensland includes the local government areas of Noosa, Ipswich, Logan, Redlands, Gold Coast, the Scenic Rim, the Lockyer Valley, and Somerset.

+The ACT and all other areas of NSW, outside of the above listed red zone areas, are also classed as the orange zone.

 Queensland

-The Queensland government has extended border restrictions to all of greater Sydney, including the Central Coast, Blue Mountains, Wollongong and Shellharbour; Darwin, Litchfield and Palmerston in the NT; and to the Perth and Peel region of WA.
+The Queensland government has extended border restrictions to all of greater Sydney, including the Central Coast, Blue Mountains, Wollongong and Shellharbour.

 People who live in or have visited these areas are barred from entering the state, unless they are granted a special exemption.

-Related: Qld Covid restrictions: update to Brisbane and south-east Queensland coronavirus rules explained
+Related: Qld Covid lockdown restrictions: update to Brisbane, south-east Queensland and Townsville coronavirus rules explained

 If you are a Queensland resident returning from these areas, you will need to quarantine at a hotel for 14 days at your own expense.